coder/code-server/ci/README.md

 ## Publishing a release

+Make sure you have `$GITHUB_TOKEN` set and [hub](https://github.com/github/hub) installed.

 1. Update the version of code-server in `package.json` and push a commit
-1. CI will run and generate the `npm-package` and `release-packages` artifacts on the GH actions workflow
+1. GitHub actions will generate the `npm-package` and `release-packages` artifacts
-1. Create a new draft release and attach all files in `release-packages`
+1. Run `yarn release:github-draft` to create a GitHub draft release from the template with the updated version.
+   1. Summarize the major changes in the release notes and link to the relevant issues.
+1. Wait for the artifacts in step 2 to build
+1. Run `yarn release:github-assets` to download the artifacts and then upload them to the draft release
 1. Run some basic sanity tests on one of the released packages
-1. Summarize the major changes in the release notes and link to the relevant issues.
-   1. Make sure to mention the VS Code version in the release notes
 1. Publish the release
    1. CI will automatically grab the artifacts and then
       1. Publish the NPM package